jamesknelson/govern/README.md

   (component: ReactComponent) => ReactComponent
 ```

-If you've used Redux before, `govern` will be familiar; it is a lot like `connect`.
+If you've used Redux before, `connect` will be familiar, but takes slightly different arguments.
 It's first function is used to specify what data you need, and its second (optional) function let's you specify how to inject that data into an attached component.

 For example: